4pz/ArmVision/README.md

 ## Usage

 To release this open source, I very briefly formatted what I had in my Google Colab to Python format.
 [PLEASE USE THE GOOGLE COLAB FILE IF YOU PLAN ON USING THIS!
-(FULLWORKING.ipynb)](https://github.com/Simple2006/ArmVision/FULLWORKING.ipynb)
+(FULLWORKING.ipynb)](https://github.com/Simple2006/ArmVision/blob/main/FULLWORKING.ipynb).
+Just import the dataset provided or use your own dataset in order to use with Google Colab.

 ## General Information